osrf/collision-benchmark/README.md

 Two shapes are loaded, one at each end of a "collision bar".
 The collision bar is the axis along which the objects will be moved to test the collision.
-A slider can be used to step-wise move the objects towards and apart from each other along the collision axis.
+A **slider** can be used to move the objects step-wise towards and apart from each other along the collision axis.
-An "Auto-collide" function will move the objects along the collision bar until at least one of the physics engines used for testing reports a collision between the objects.
+An **"Auto-collide"** function will move the objects along the collision bar until at least one of the physics engines used for testing reports a collision between the objects.

 ![Two shapes test](images/Two-shapes-test-cans.png)

-The models' pose relative to the collision axis can be changed in order to find critical collision configurations which happen when the models collide.
+The models' **pose can be changed** relative to the collision axis in order to find critical collision configurations which happen when the models collide.
 To change the pose of the models, the Gazebo client transformation tools can be used.

-A configuration can then be saved an loaded again at a later point.
+A **configuration can be saved** an loaded again at a later point (to load, use the command line argument ``-c <config-file>``).
-The saved configuration will not save the amount the models were moved via the axis slider or the auto-collide function, but only the amount they were moved around by the user (via the Gazebo client transformation tools).
+The saved configuration will *not* save the amount the models were moved via the axis slider or the auto-collide function, but only the amount they were moved around by the user (via the Gazebo client transformation tools).
 Before saving a configuration, it is advised to separate the models to the maximum extent using the slider, to get a feeling of which configuration will be saved.
-The configuration saved is the one at which models are separated to the full extent via the collision axis slider.
+The configuration saved is the one at which the models are separated to the full extent via the collision axis slider.

 To load models, the test can use: